 Pollution in China

-Food safety in China
+Food and water safety in China

 As the country’s population continues to grow, so does the number of local food producers attempting to cut costs by using illegal additives and unsafe food practices.
-"Food scandals" emerge often, and while this should not discourage new arrivals from trying everything from dim sum to thousand-year eggs, caution should be exercised.
+'Food scandals' emerge often, and while this should not discourage new arrivals from trying everything from dim sum to thousand-year eggs, caution should be exercised.

 Only approach street vendors that always seem to be busy and, until a trusted local can vouch for its safety, avoid the charming but clearly dirty corner restaurant.
 It is also important to only purchase raw food that, at the very least, looks fresh and appealing.